MarcinGrygierek/calculator/README.md

 # calculator
-This project is doing some really basic calculations.
+This project is doing some really basic calculations